waimea-jmace-300DTD/jmace-300DTD-assessment/docs/Design.md

 ### useful

-is should be useful. it wont just be a website that has a few photos and some name of vets but has things that people want to use my website for when there's some thing wrong with there animals
+it should be useful. it wont just be a website that has a few photos and some name of vets but has things that people want to use my website for when there's some thing wrong with there animals

-it is important that when trying to make it useful i don't make it hard to use as if no mater how useful it is if all the people wanting to use it cant it will not be useful with that in mind i will need to consider the simplicity and the how much it has to offer the as if i don't if i don't make i simle yet useful website it will only be useful to a small minority of people
+it is important that when trying to make it useful i don't make it hard to use as if no mater how useful it is if all the people wanting to use it cant it will not be useful

+with that in mind i will need to consider the simplicity and the how much it has to offer the as if i don't if i don't make i simle yet useful website it will only be useful to a small minority of people